by Janice Jones |Last Updated 05-05-2021

 When is it time for puppy proofing your home?
 The answer is easy--before your puppy comes home.
-A small breed puppy like a Shih Tzu need help from you to stay safe and out of harm’s way.
+A small breed puppy like a Shih Tzu needs your help to stay safe and out of harm’s way.
 You need the peace of mind that your things will be safe from puppy's teeth.

 In the sanctuary of an x-pen, your puppy and your belongings are safe.
 What if you don’t have an x-pen?
 What about those times when you bring your puppy out to play?
 Unless you watch every move, your puppy can get into trouble very quickly and in the puppy’s quest to explore destroy or get hurt, neither of which can have a good outcome.